MDAnalysis/UserGuide/doc/source/trajectories/transformations.rst

     align_transform = trans.fit_rot_trans(protein, protein, weights=protein.masses)
     u.trajectory.add_transformations(align_transform)

 Other implemented transformations include functions to :mod:`~MDAnalysis.transformations.translate`, :mod:`~MDAnalysis.transformations.rotate`, :mod:`~MDAnalysis.transformations.fit` an :class:`~MDAnalysis.core.groups.AtomGroup` to a reference, and :mod:`~MDAnalysis.transformations.wrap` or unwrap groups in the unit cell.
+(Please see the MDAnalysis `on-the-fly transformations blog post`_ contains a more complete introduction to these fitting and wrapping functions.)

 Although you can only call :meth:`~MDAnalysis.coordinates.base.ProtoReader.add_transformations` *once*, you can pass in multiple transformations in a list, which will be executed in order.
 For example, the below workflow: